-Recognizes its obligations to its Clinical Agencies for the provision of care that are free of the influence of illegal drugs, prescription drugs, and over the counter drugs, and/or alcohol, and will endeavor through this policy to provide drug and alcohol free services.

-Further expresses its intent through this policy to comply with the WV Nursing Code and Legislative Rules 19-3-14, 14.1b.

-Requires all students to abide by the terms of this policy and notify the nursing coordinator of any use of illegal drugs, prescription drugs, over the counter drugs, and/or alcohol.
+Southern recognizes its obligations to its Clinical Agencies for the provision of care that are free of the influence of illegal drugs, prescription drugs, and over the counter drugs, and/or alcohol, and will endeavor through this policy to provide drug and alcohol-free services.
+It further expresses its intent through this policy to comply with the WV Nursing Code and Legislative Rules 19-3-14, 14.1b.
+Southern requires all students to abide by the terms of this policy and notify the Nursing Director of any use of illegal drugs, prescription drugs, over the counter drugs, and/or alcohol.